Written by Phil Yelland

 The Early Years

-Founded in September 1901, the Club began playing competitive football in the Lancashire League at its first home ground 'The Strawberry'.
+Founded on July 16th 1901, the Club began playing competitive football in the Lancashire League at its first home ground 'The Strawberry'.
 They then moved to a new ground at Ainslie Street in the town in September 1904.
 A further move to Little Park, Roose in March 1905 saw the Club enjoy their first success, winning promotion to Division One of the Lancashire Combination in 1908.
 The following year saw the Club move to its current home, Holker Street, and the first game saw a 5-2 success over Eccles Borough.

 There was no major success before the outbreak of the First World War apart from an F.A.
 Cup run which ended at the hands of then Football League Division Two outfit, Bradford Park Avenue.
 The Club ceased playing as a result of World War One in early 1917 because of transport difficulties

 The Club resumed playing for the 1919/20 season and won Division A of the Lancashire Combination the following season and was duly elected to the Third Division North of the Football League.